METAMORPHOSES: ORPHEUS IN OEDIPUS

 BERNSTEIN, OEDIPUS REX, AND THE HARVARD GLEE CLUB IN 1973

-In 1972, Leonard Bernstein returned to Harvard, his alma mater, to serve as the Charles Eliot Norton Professor of Poetry, with "Poetry" being defined in the broadest sense.
+In the 1972-73 academic year, Leonard Bernstein returned to Harvard, his alma mater, to serve as the Charles Eliot Norton Professor of Poetry, with "Poetry" being defined in the broadest sense.
 The position, first created in 1925, asks faculty members to live on campus, advise students, and most importantly, deliver a series of six public lectures.
 T.S.
 Eliot, Aaron Copland, W.H.
-Auden, e.e. cummings, Robert Frost, Jorge Luis Borges -- they all previously took part in this tradition.
+Auden, e.e. cummings, Robert Frost, Jorge Luis Borges all served as Norton Lecturers.
 And Bernstein did too.

-Delivered in the fall of 1973 and collectively titled "The Unanswered Question," Bernstein's lectures covered a lot of terrain, touching on poetry, linguistics, philosophy and physics.
+Delivered in 1973 and collectively titled "The Unanswered Question," Bernstein's lectures covered a lot of terrain, touching on poetry, linguistics, philosophy and physics.
 But the focus inevitably comes back to music -- to how music works, or to the underlying grammar of music.
 The lectures run over 11 hours.
 They're considered masterpieces, beautiful examples of how to make complicated material accessible.
 In the 6th lecture Bernstein discusses predominantly Stravinsky, whom Bernstein considers the poet of the earth.
 There is a beautiful performance of Oedipus Rex with Bernstein conducting the Harvard Glee Club.
-The 6th lecture is below (the Harvard Glee Club performance starts at 1:57:15 in the video).